samecss/SE/README.md

 with open("4.txt", "r") as f:
     bad_words = f.read().split()

-string = "Hello, world!
+string = '''Hello, world!
 Python IS the programming language of thE future.
-My EMAIL is....PYTHON is awesome!!!!".split()
+My EMAIL is....
+PYTHON is awesome!!!!'''.split()

 final_string = ""
 for word in string: